Pathwise large deviations for white noise chaos expansions: Introduction

 However, to the best of our knowledge, the literature on large deviations for such expansions has not evolved since the nineties.
 A family $\{X^\ep\}_{\ep>0}$ of random variables taking values in some Polish space~$\cX$ satisfies a large deviations principle (LDP) with rate function $\Lambda\colon\cX\to[0,+\infty]$ if, for all Borel subsets $B\subset\cX$, the inequalities

 hold, and the level sets $\{x\in\cX: \Lambda(x)\le M\}$ of~$\Lambda$ are compact for all $M>0$.
 The LDP for families of a fixed Wiener chaos, even Banach space-valued, is well-known from~\cite{DS89,Ledoux90} and was derived again in~\cite{MWNPA92} in the space of continuous functions.
-Around the same time, an LDP for a whole, real-valued, Wiener chaos expansion was obtained in~\cite{PAT94} in the Brownian motion case.
+Around the same time, an LDP for a whole, real-valued, Wiener chaos expansion was obtained in~\cite{PAT94} in the Brownian motion case, see~\cite{PA93} for a review.
 Our main contribution, Theorem~\ref{thm:main}, reconciles the best of both worlds: we establish an LDP in the space of continuous functions \emph{and} for the whole Wiener chaos expansion.
 Moreover, we consider the case of a general white noise measure.

+Among the many limit theorems on Wiener space cited above, very few are concerned with random variables on path space.
+The lift from the real-valued LDP of~\cite{PAT94} to our sample-path version parallels the transition from the Gärtner-Ellis theorem for finite-dimensional LDPs to the theory of Friedlin and Wentzell~\cite{Freidlin84}: both aim at studying the probability that the whole path of a stochastic process hits a given set.
+Furthermore, the pathwise LDP is stronger in the sense that an application of the contraction principle suffices to recover the finite-dimensional one.

 The proof of~\cite{PAT94} relied on a type of exponentially good approximation theorem, which preserves the LDP with a change of the rate function.
-Although these techniques are nowadays ubiquitous in sample-path large deviations for e.g. solutions of stochastic equations, this approximation could unfortunately not be applied to a Wiener chaos expansion in the space of continuous functions since it requires a good estimate of
+Although these techniques are nowadays ubiquitous in sample-path large deviations for e.g. solutions of stochastic equations, applying this approximation to a Wiener chaos expansion in the space of continuous functions is challenging since it requires a good estimate of

 This highlights the difficulty of deriving bounds for such objects, in contrast with stochastic equations where one can exploit the local martingale structure of the stochastic integrals.
 It also exposes the limits of the standard approach based on exponential approximations, especially in infinite-dimensional spaces.